killerwolf/ezpublish-newrelic/README.md

 ## Requirements and dependencies ##
-this library depends on intouch/newrelic (loaded via composer)
+- this library depends on intouch/newrelic (loaded via composer)
+- it relies on ezpublish (Legacy/4.x kernel)

 ## Installation ##